 Experience in Life, Markets and Financial Firms Matters

-The founders of Fiduciary Wealth Partners, Preston McSwain and James Cornell, together have over 50 years of experience working in senior management and advisory positions with leading investment management and trust companies.
+The founders of Fiduciary Wealth Partners, Preston McSwain and James Cornell, together have decades of experience working in senior management and advisory positions with leading investment management and trust companies.

 Based on our experience, Fiduciary Wealth’s recommendations are not driven solely by models or investment theories, but also by our real life understanding of how various strategies have or, importantly, have not worked.

-We strive to give clients the peace of mind that comes from knowing that experienced professionals are working on their behalf and putting their interests first.
+We strive to give clients the peace of mind that comes from knowing that experienced professionals are working on their behalf.

 Preston McSwain is a Managing Partner and Founder of Fiduciary Wealth Partners and the firm’s Chief Investment Officer..

 Prior to founding Fiduciary Wealth Partners, Preston founded SJM Fiduciary Advisors.
 Fiduciary Wealth Partners is the successor to SJM.

 Preston is a frequent speaker on wealth management, investment and fiduciary topics and is a regular writer and contributor to financial publications such as IRIS, WealthManagement.com, Trust & Estates magazine, TheStreet.com, Institutional Investor and the CFA Institute.
 In addition, he has been profiled in the Wall Street Journal, U.S. News, Barron’s and Financial IQ.